-I’ve baked this cake for birthdays and dessert auctions (raising $290 just for this cake, thank you very much!).
-It takes a bit of time to create the various layers, but the ending result is worthwhile.
+I’ve baked this cake for birthdays and holidays and dessert auctions (raising $290 just for this cake, thank you very much!).
+It takes a bit of time to create the various layers, but the ending result is definitely worth the time spent.

-This recipe was the winner in a Toll House competition, and created by Krista Linegar.
+The original buckeye cake recipe was the winner in a Toll House competition, and created by Krista Linegar.
 Once you bake this buckeye cake, you’ll see exactly why this recipe won!
 Our family quickly fell in love with this recipe but have since tweaked to make it even better.

 Buckeye cake consists of three parts – a brownie like cake on the bottom with a peanut butter fudge layer that is topped by a rich chocolate ganache.
-For as rich as this tastes, it is actually simple to bake.
+For as rich as this buckeye cake tastes, it is actually simple to bake.
 Yes, there are a couple steps to follow but it is well worth your time to make this buckeye cake.
 Make it once and I am confident your family will enjoy this decadent cake as much as we do!

 For the cake layer, you will need the following ingredients.